NN-Chowdh/Justice-Centered-Data-Design/src/02-Why-Stats/02-data-humanity.md

 **Answer**:

 1. **Queer Data**
+      - "Short excerpt 1" (p.
+7): "Queer data is more than a study of individuals that sit outside the categories of heterosexual or cisgender."
+      - "Short paraphrase 1" (p.
+7): "As an approach to data and identities, queer data disrupts the binaries of male/female, heterosexual/homosexual and cis/trans and asks us to reconsider the notion that 'numbers speak for themselves'. "
+      - "Short excerpt 1" (p.
+9): "The conflictual ingredients of queer data therefore require researchers to adopt a mixed approach that elevates the stories of LGBTQ people but also exposes the constructed structures upon which all minority and majority identity characteristics stand."
+      - "Short paraphrase 1" (p.
+9): "Queer Data charts a practical path through this tension that acknowledges data's potential to recreate simplified, stereotypical and exclusionary rules but also operates as a tool to gather evidence, document inequality and bring about change."

 2. **Intersectional LGBTQ data**
+      - "Short excerpt 1" (p.
+19): "Intersectional LGBTQ data tells a nuanced story that better reflects the messy and overlapping experiences of people's everyday lives."
+      - "Short paraphrase 1" (p.
+19): "An intersectional approach to analysis can identify par-ticularities and new challenges."

 **Question**: Based on your list above, write your own movie tagline, i.e., a short and entertaining one-liner that tries to capture one of the main aspects of "queer data", and another tagline about "intersectional LGBTQ data."